-All the services provided by St. Joseph’s College are based on the student’s specific individual needs.
+All the services provided by St. Joseph's University are based on the student’s specific individual needs.
 It is our commitment to provide reasonable accommodations based on the student’s needs as well as documentation regarding his/her disability.

 The student must make the first contact with Student Accessibility Services.
-Students should contact the coordinator as soon as they have been accepted to the college and prior to commencing classes in order to best meet the student’s needs.
+Students should contact the coordinator as soon as they have been accepted to the University and prior to commencing classes in order to best meet the student’s needs.

 Can faculty or staff be told what my disability is?

 No. However, two circumstances warrant a faculty/staff access to specific information about a student’s disability: 1.
 The student gives permission to Student Accessibility Services to disclose the disability to faculty/staff; 2.
 It is determined that there is a need to know.
 This circumstance usually occurs when there is a threat to harm a person or property.